Jeff Troutman Tackles Stress with New Album

 He Googled “fly fishing” and found a group that met on Tuesday nights at the Flat River in Lowell.
 “I showed up – everyone was twice my age – and they were the coolest guys and they taught me how to fly fish.”

-Troutman made time for fly fishing at least one night a week and eventually quit his job.
+Troutman made time for fly fishing at least one night a week and eventually left the industry.

 He said fly-fishing really helped him deal with the stress in his life, so much so that he thinks others can benefit from the hobby or even just more time outdoors.